Tap30/ripple/guides/PERFORMANCE_TUNING.md

 - Want more frequent updates
 - Network bandwidth is limited

+#### `batchOptions.maxPayloadSize`

+Maximum accumulated payload size in bytes before auto-flush is triggered.

+**Default:** 65536 (64KB)

+**When to increase:**

+- Events are large and backend supports bigger payloads
+- Want fewer HTTP requests at the cost of larger individual requests
+- Network bandwidth is not a concern

+**When to decrease:**

+- Backend has strict payload size limits
+- Network bandwidth is limited
+- Mobile or constrained environments

 #### Tradeoffs

 | Configuration              | Latency | Network Efficiency | Memory Usage | Backend Load |